ValentinHG321/PickAndPlace-project/README.md

 <pre>
 Update notes:
 Changes:
+In version 1 - Alpha test.
-In version 1 - reading\output only in console.
+In version 2 - reading\output only in console.
-In version 2 - its creating .txt file for output.
+In version 3 - its creating .txt file for output.
 In version 3.2 - bug fixes.
 <pre>